Experience the magic of the Aurora Borealis in Rovaniemi.

 An Expert's Tip

-Rovaniemi local Alexander Kuznetsov is a Northern Lights hunter and photographer who spends his winter nights outside, watching the skies and shooting material for his company, All About Lapland.
+Rovaniemi local Alexander Kuznetsov is a Northern Lights hunter and photographer who spends his winter nights outside, watching the skies and shooting material for his company, Aurora Hunting.

 – The top of Ounasvaara fell is one of my favourite spots for capturing the Auroras.
 Head a couple of hundred meters east of the Sky Hotel to the Tottorakka lift station, where you might even bump into me and my cameras, he says.